Alexander, How Will You Vote?

 I’m grateful that he hasn’t had to witness the ascension of the two candidates in this year’s presidential election.
 But I know he would say what I remind others every day – things have been much worse for our nation in generations past.

-So, regarding the question, “How will you vote?”
+So, finally, how do I answer the question, “How will you vote?”

 Recently, my friend Cal Thomas, who’s been an astute political observer and advocate of Liberty longer than most of today’s crop of politicos have been alive, penned his opinion on this election in “At Stake: The Constitution.”
 Cal wrote, “This election is about a lot of things, but it is fundamentally about the U.S. Constitution and whether federal judges will adhere to their oath to ‘faithfully and impartially discharge and perform all the duties incumbent upon me … under the Constitution and laws of the United States,’ or dilute, attack and destroy our founding document.”